 Successfully Complete a Trapper Education Course

 In order to legally trap on someone else's property, both a valid Massachusetts trapping license and a trap registration number are required.
 PAC agents (and fur trappers) must successfully complete the free trapper education class offered by MassWildlife's Hunter Education Program.
 This one-day course is usually held on a weekend day.Students receive instruction on the Best Management Practices for trapping furbearers.
 The course covers basic techniques with a strong focus on the responsible treatment of animals, legal methods, safety, selectivity, and ethical trapper behavior.
 Trapper Education Courses are offered 3-4 times within the calendar year by the Massachusetts Hunter Education Program in different parts of the state.
 Prospective PAC agents should be prepared to travel to another part of the state due to course availability.
-To enroll in a Trapper Education Course, fill out a Course Notification form online or call the Hunter Education Program office in Ayer at (978) 772-0693.
+To enroll in a Trapper Education Course, fill out a Course Notification form online or call the Hunter Education Program at (508) 389-7820.

 Pass the PAC Examination

 The PAC exam is scheduled at the applicant's convenience, usually at the Field Headquarters.
 Exams may also be scheduled at one of the MassWildlife District offices.
 The PAC Handbook, an excellent reference and invaluable study material source for the PAC exam, is available by sending a check for $15 payable to MA Division of Fisheries and Wildlife to: PAC Study Materials, MassWildlife Field Headquarters, 1 Rabbit Hill Road, Westborough, MA 01581.
 Questions?
 Call the Field Headquarters at (508) 389-6300.

 Obtain a Trapping License and Trap Registration Number